isomerpages/pa-cdcne/_events/Past Events/Action for Women's Health.md

 description: ""
 third_nav_title: Past Events
 ---
-<p>On May 11th and 12<sup>th</sup> 2024, the Action for Women’s Health unfolded
+<p>On May 11th and 12<sup>th</sup> 2024, the Action for Women’s Health took
-at Our Tampines Hub.</p>
+place at Our Tampines Hub.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DSC_2785.jpg">
 </div>
-<p>Over two action-packed days, residents were treated to a plethora of activities
+<p>Over two action-packed days, participants were treated to a plethora of
-from Zumba to chair yoga, expert advice, and insightful discussions aimed at empowering individuals to take charge of their health journey.</p>
+activities from Zumba to chair yoga, expert advice, and insightful discussions aimed at empowering individuals to take charge of their health journey.</p>
 <p>A highlight of the event was the engaging panel discussion on breast health,
 featuring Head of SingHealth Duke-NUS Breast Centre, Dr. Veronique Tan, and breast cancer survivor, Pan Ling Ling.
 Their compelling narratives and insights deeply resonated with attendees, highlighting the critical role of regular screenings and early detection in combating breast cancer.</p>
-<p></p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/DSC_3419.jpg">